Middlesex County Marijuana Possession Lawyer

 While marijuana possession is legal for medicinal use with a prescription in New Jersey, recreational use is still illegal.
 Possession of even small amounts of weed can lead to harsh penalties and expensive fines—not to mention the formation of a permanent criminal record.

 A conviction for marijuana possession isn’t inevitable, however.
-By working with a Middlesex County marijuana lawyer from Clark & Clark, LLC, you can put yourself in the best position to successfully challenge your charges.
+By working with a Middlesex County marijuana lawyer from Clark, Clark & Noonan, LLC., LLC, you can put yourself in the best position to successfully challenge your charges.

 Marijuana Possession Laws in New Jersey